 In time, perhaps the ‘system’, the employer <-> recruiter <-> job seeker relationship might change but is this really likely in the short term?

 Perhaps clearer, more realistic expectations could be agreed upon at the beginning of the job seeker <-> recruiter relationship.

 For example, what if it was agreed that no feedback = no job or interview offer?
 Or if the recruiter was upfront in saying they might only call once every 3 months but when they do, they will have a concrete job opportunity you’d be interested in?

 Would a job seeker have any reason to begrudge any recruiter if clearer, more realistic expectations were set out at the beginning of their working relationship?

-As a footnote, the author does acknowledge that a large number of recruiters and job seekers do agree realistic expectations at the beginning of, and during their working relationships.
-However, it is realised, given the amount of “bad press” that exists currently about recruitment agencies that many do not and perhaps this is a key issue that should be at least considered by those affected.
+As a footnote, the author does acknowledge that a large number of recruiters and job seekers do agree on realistic expectations at the beginning of, and during their working relationships.
+However, it is realized, given the amount of “bad press” that exists currently about recruitment agencies that many do not and perhaps this is a key issue that should be at least considered by those affected.

 Related: Beware of Recruitment Cowboys!

-Liam Smith is the founder of CompareMyRecruiter.com, a brand new website where job seekers and employers can submit and read reviews of recruitment agencies, whilst the agencies are able to submit themselves for review, all for free.
+Liam Smith is the founder of CompareMyRecruiter, a brand new website where job seekers and employers can submit and read reviews of recruitment agencies, whilst the agencies are able to submit themselves for review, all for free.